malcolmk181/world-of-tanks-qlearning/README.md

 ```

-A 2v2 situation would look like this (and is setup in the code, but I will not focus on it):
+A 2v2 situation would look like this (and is (mostly) setup in the code, but I will not focus on it):

 ```